Core Curriculum

 Morbidity and Mortality (M&M) conference is held monthly as part of Friday conference.
 Residents present complications from all the different services.
 The emphasis is on determining the root cause of the complication and efforts to prevent recurrence: not to place blame on the individuals involved.
 Appropriate articles from the current literature are presented.

 We also have a monthly research meeting which is an opportunity for all residents, faculty, and medical students to discuss ongoing research projects and present new ideas.
+As of 2025, this has been incorporated into Friday conference time to allow as many residents to be present as possible.

 A monthly Journal Club is scheduled in collaboration with the Tulane University Independent Plastic Surgery Residency Program.
 This is typically held at an upscale restaurant and provides an opportunity for the faculty and residents to engage socially as well.
 Articles are presented by residents and faculty members enrich the discussion.